kxnzx/interactive-card-form/README.md

 - create space after every four characters with input for cardnumber
 - prevent button from submitting by default

 However, when I included the toggle function (to show the Thank You!
 Completion message after button has been clicked) the errors and the preventDefault() do not work anymore.
-How can I fix this?

 I also wonder what input type to use for the cardnumber, month, year and cvc in HTML?